Macquarie Korea Infrastructure Fund

 Non-Resident & Foreign Corporate

-1. Securities Transaction Tax rate of 0.43% (0.35% from 1 Jan 2023) of transfer price is applied and no Agricultural and Fishery Surtax are applied to over-the-counter transactions.
+1. Securities Transaction Tax rate of 0.35% of transfer price is applied and no Agricultural and Fishery Surtax are applied to over-the-counter transactions.

 Please refer to MKIF Prospectus for further information on taxation associated with MKIF.